 After all agents have executed these steps, the cells grow back some sugar, typically 1 unit, but the total sugar in each cell is bounded by its capacity.

 Figure ?? (middle) shows the state of the model after two steps.
 Most agents are moving toward the areas with the most sugar.
-Agents with high vision also move the fastest; agents with low vision tend to get stuck on the plateaus, wandering randomly until they get close enough to see the next level.
+Agents with high vision move the fastest; agents with low vision tend to get stuck on the plateaus, wandering randomly until they get close enough to see the next level.

 Within the high-sugar areas, agents compete with each other to find and harvest sugar as it grows back.
 Agents with high metabolism or low vision are the most likely to starve.